-This gallery is set up to show you how to blend basic colors of polymer clay into realistic colors for the many polymer clay miniatures and dolls house miniature projects on this site.
+Take your projects to the next level by learning how to blend basic colors of polymer clay into realistic hues for polymer clay miniatures and dolls house miniature projects.
 Some ranges of polymer clay have limited numbers of realistic colors for creating dolls house and scale miniatures.
-With a bit of practice in color blending, you can learn to make your own mixes for creating miniature food and household objects, as well as figures, dolls, clothing and a limitless range of other... items.
+With a bit of practice in color blending, you can learn to make your own mixes for creating miniature food and household objects, as well as figures, dolls, clothing, and a limitless range of other items.

 Method for Mixing Colors To mix colors, take the proportions of two colors in your hand and roll them together into a roll.
 Bend the roll in half and flatten it, then roll it again, and bend and flatten.
 You can also roll it, flatten the roll and fold it together several times before you roll it out.
 Try not to get too much air in the clay if you fold it together several times.
 If air pockets become trapped in the clay, you will notice plaques or lichen-like discolorations that show up on the clay surface after it has cured.